NETWAYS/gitlab-training/day1/06_Server/01_Intro.md

 There is a variety of Git server tools, web interfaces and addons out there.

+* GitLab
 * gitosis
 * gitolite
-* GitLab

-In case you don't want to host your own Git server, there are public services such as Github or Bitbucket.
+In case you don't want to host your own Git server, there are public services such as Github, GitLab or Bitbucket.

 ~~~ENDSECTION~~~